 You’ll need two specialized tools to do this.

+First, you will need access to a light box.
+The newest ones are flat, inexpensive, and lightweight.
+It lights up, allowing you to see better.
 You can find them in art stores, craft stores, and sometimes at photography stores.
-You can also make your own.
 I bought mine from Amazon.
 The small inexpensive ones for hobby use are under $30.

 Put your design on the box and tape it down.
 Put the canvas on top and turn on the light.
 You’ll be able to see the design.
 Align your canvas and tape it.